grahamsutton/zeus/README.md

 ### Making A Request

-Below is a sequence diagram that explains the process of a request to Zeus:
+Here is a sequence diagram that explains the process of a request to Zeus:

 ![Making A Request](images/making-a-request-seq-diagram.png)